jenseva/projected-data-demos/reproject_epsg4326_to_3412.md

 ![](reproject_epsg4326_to_3412_files/figure-gfm/map_oce-1.png)<!-- -->

-## Reproject the Argo float coordinates from latitude-longitude to polar stereographic
+## Transform the Argo float coordinates from latitude-longitude to polar stereographic

 We ultimately want to analyze the Argo float data in conjunction with a sea ice dataset that is in polar stereographic coordinates.
 So, next we